manpages/role./fantasy2.md

 player-constructed abilities.
 All the basic interactions within an aspect are considered to be a priori balanced against each other.

  * combat (health | physical development, mental development)

+   + **Move**: Anchored — as a move action, move up to your *(tactical)* speed.
+     *(Anchored — this part of the option doesn't scale using the constructor;
+     move action — each round consists of a free action, a move action and a standard action, you may replace latter actions with former ones)* As you use **move** option, choose one —

+      + Move *aggressively*, engaging opponent that tries to interfere with your move.
+If you do, you may attempt to gain initiative;

+      + Move *defensively*, escaping or outrunning your opponents.
+You gain defensive until end of the round;

+      + *Flee*, straight up running towards your destination, ignoring everything and everyone that doesn't pose lethal threat.

+     Pay 1 phy point: move extra 5ft this round.

-   + Attack for 1 *(To attack for X, clash phy vs phy, honoring equipment and tactical bonuses and penalties.
+   + **Attack**: Attack for 1 *(To attack for X, clash phy vs phy, honoring equipment and tactical bonuses and penalties.
 If you win, deal X damage to target)*

+   + **Charge**: When not engaged in melee combat and having a straight unencumbered line of terrain between you and target character, you may attack for 1 combined with moving up to twice your *(tactical)* spped straight to the target.
+If you do, you take 1 dp *engagement* penalty on all defensive clashes until the end of the round and gain except defensive clashes that interrupt movement.
+You gain initiative until end of the round.

+   + **Grapple**: Clash with your *phy*, if you win, you and your opponent become grappled *(while grappled, you can't use options and take 1 dp *engagement* penalty to defesive clashes.
+You may choose to stop being grappled if you do, your opponent gets a chance to grapple you in response)*.
+Use this option only if you have at least as many free limbs as your opponent.

+   + **Bull rush**: You may try to intercept target opponent.
+If you win the phy clash, your opponent's movement is interrupted.
+If you moved this turn, opponent gets prone until end of round *(opponent can only crawl at half the speed or spend or spend move action to stand up, providing an opening, she gets 1 dp *engagement* penalty to defensive clashes against melee attacks and 1 dp *engagement* bonus to defensive clashes against ranged attacks).

+   + **Surprise**: As a full-round action, choose one —

+      + Move up to half your move speed without drawing attention to it.
+Reduce this movement by half for every opponent beyond first.

+      + Use a standard action and opponents gain *surprised* until end of round, opponents who readied a relevant action to your action clash *men* or *phy* against your *phy*, if they win, their readied action is triggered and they lose *surprised*.

+      Anchored — Use this option only if you are in full cover against every opponent and you end the round in full cover against every opponent.

+   + **Stance**: while engaged in melee combat, at the beginning of the round you may choose one —

+      + Gain initiative against target opponent engaged into melee with you: you gain *initiative*.
+If opponent chosen to gain initiative as well, clash *phy* vs *phy*, the winner gains initiative *(get 1 *melee* dp bonus on your attacks against target opponent in melee and provide an opening with your attacks)*.

+      + Stay on the defense: you gain *defensive*.

+      + Parry the blows of target opponent: you gain *parrying*.
+You can't choose attack.
+First unsuccessful melee attack this round against you provide opening.
+You get 1 dp *melee* penalty on attacks this round and 1 dp *melee* bonus on defensive clashes against target opponent.

+      + Snipe: spend a move action to gain 1 dp *ranged* bonus to your ranged attack clashes against target opponent until end of round.

+      + Just shoot the dam thing: you gain *defensive*.

+      + Rapid reload: gain 2 dp *ranged* penalty to your ranged attacks.
+You reload one category faster. *(you can move after you shot shortbow-class weapons;
+        longbow-class weapons reload as a part of stanadrd action you fired it in, instead of taking additional move action;
+        light-crossbow-class weapons reaload as move action; heavy-crossbow-class weapons reaload as a standard action)*.

  * crawling (resource restoration | elusiveness, consequences of harm)

    + Grant 1 *crawling* temorary hit point to yourself and each friendly character resting with you over a short rest *(To short rest, spend one hour not engaged in a combat)*.
 No retry *(the same character can't try this several times before taking at least a short rest)*

    + Make a DC 1 *crawling + elusiveness* check to detect or set up traps or secret doors; or apply poison; or use grappling hook or a rope swiftly to perform a simple action; for items with item level 1, minorly hidden secret door or posion with item level 1

  * travel (distance | pathfinding, speed)

    + **Quick march**: Pay 1 travel point: for the next travel, each character in the party gets +1 mile/hour *traveling* strategic speed bonus *(see “Strategic movement”)*

    + **Extend stamina**: Pay 1 travel point: get an extra hour of full-speed traveling

    + **Second wind**: Pay 1 travel point: for an hour, ignore exhaustion or fatigue caused by traveling (exhaustion and fatigue should be paid separately)

    + **Travel safe**: Make a DC 1 *travel + pathfinding* check to predict well-known dangerous places along your path

    + **Intuit general direction**: Make a DC 1 *travel + pathfinding* check to intuit where is northen hemisphere (or hemiplane, if you're in Discworld)

    + **Traveler's knowledge**: Make a DC 1 *travel* check to determine a minor fact about land, plane, location, nation or inhabitants of a location; At all times *(“at all times” means that even a mage who has this option has the following effect)* you know how to use and take care of traveling tools and mounts